(p. 23) 2. Criminal law history

 In order that punishment should not be an act of violence perpetrated by one or many upon a private citizen, it is essential that it should be public, speedy, necessary, the minimum possible in the given circumstances, proportionate to the crime, and determined by the law.56

-(p.
-31) In that regard, murder attracted increasingly critical attention amongst codifiers, precisely in virtue of the fact that, for many influential writers, politicians, and judges, it was fast becoming one of the few crimes for which the death penalty was commonly regarded as still uniquely appropriate.57 By contrast, theft, forgery, and a variety of other property offences came in for criticism from some eighteenth- and nineteenth-century humanist writers, in virtue of what came to be regarded as the too-ready availability of the sledgehammer penalty of death in such cases.58 Even Sir William Blackstone, for whom English Crown law in the eighteenth century was, ‘with justice supposed to be more nearly advanced to perfection’,59 could not reconcile this view with the existence of the death penalty for—amongst over 200 other offences—chopping down a cherry tree in an orchard.60 From a modern perspective, of course, this state of affairs seems nothing short of barbaric, and agitators for reform from the late eighteenth well into the twentieth century never tired of pointing this out.
+In that regard, murder attracted increasingly critical attention amongst codifiers, precisely in virtue of the fact that, for many influential writers, politicians, and (p.
+31) judges, it was fast becoming one of the few crimes for which the death penalty was commonly regarded as still uniquely appropriate.57 By contrast, theft, forgery, and a variety of other property offences came in for criticism from some eighteenth- and nineteenth-century humanist writers, in virtue of what came to be regarded as the too ready availability of the sledgehammer penalty of death in such cases.58 Even Sir William Blackstone, for whom English Crown law in the eighteenth century was ‘with justice supposed to be more nearly advanced to perfection’,59 could not reconcile this view with the existence of the death penalty for—amongst more than 200 other offences—chopping down a cherry tree in an orchard.60 From a modern perspective, of course, this state of affairs seems nothing short of barbaric, and agitators for reform from the late eighteenth well into the twentieth century never tired of pointing this out.

-First, there is the impact of the so-called ‘war on terror’, not least in the form of restrictions on freedom of speech.
-Such threats include the criminalization of ‘gloryfying’ terrorism.73 The aim of the legislation was to target those who, ‘contribute to creating a climate in which impressionable people might believe that terrorism was acceptable’.74 That is an unsatisfactory basis for the prohibition of free expression, not least because the justification for the prohibition is simply that ‘impressionable’ people might (not ‘will’, or even ‘probably will’) come to think that terrorism was acceptable.
-In theory, liberal and democratic states are committed to the view that, in the famous (p.
-35) words of Evelyn Hall: ‘I disapprove of what you say, but I will defend to the death your right to say it.’75 In practice, much of the freedom of speech enjoyed in Western countries is enjoyed on the fragile basis of de facto political restraint, rather than through legal rights and duties.
+First, there is the impact of the so-called war on terror, not least in the form of restrictions on freedom of speech.
+Such threats include the criminalization of ‘glorifying’ terrorism.62 The aim of the legislation was to target those who ‘contribute to creating a climate in which impressionable people might believe that terrorism was acceptable’.63 That is an unsatisfactory basis for the prohibition of free expression, not least because the justification for the prohibition is simply that ‘impressionable’ people might (not ‘will’, or even ‘probably will’) come to think that terrorism was acceptable.
+In theory, liberal and democratic states are committed to the view that, in the famous words of Evelyn Hall, ‘I disapprove of what you say, but I will defend to the death your right to say it’.64 In practice, much of the freedom of speech enjoyed in Western countries is enjoyed on the fragile basis of de facto political restraint, rather than through legal rights and duties.

 The legal framework one might expect to express Hall’s view does nothing of the sort.
 Under Article 10 of the European Convention on Human Rights, freedom of expression can be curtailed on a number of authoritarian grounds.
 So long as a restriction on freedom of speech is (a) prescribed by law, (b) necessary and proportionate, and (c) pursues a legitimate aim, that restriction can be justified.
 In itself, that may seem unexceptionable.
-However, ‘legitimate’ aims include: the interests of national security, territorial integrity or public safety, the prevention of disorder or crime, the protection of health or morals, and maintaining the authority and impartiality of the judiciary.
+However, ‘legitimate’ aims include: the interests of national security, territorial integrity, or public safety; the prevention of disorder or crime; the protection of health or morals; and maintaining the authority and impartiality of the judiciary.
 With such a wide-ranging menu of grounds on which the curtailment of freedom of expression can be justified, it is not hard to see how European governments have experienced little difficulty in setting that freedom to one side in the legislative ‘war on terror’.
-Irresponsible and deluded though glorifiers of terrorism may be (and some may be worse than that), there is a respectable case for arguing that they are modern day ‘folk devils’:76 the equivalent of unashamed Catholic priests and their supporters in earlier times.77 What Blackstone said of active Catholics in the eighteenth century seems now to be applied by modern governments to glorifiers of terrorism:
+Irresponsible and deluded though glorifiers of terrorism may be (and some may be worse than that), there is a respectable case for arguing that they are modern-day ‘folk devils’:65 the equivalent of unashamed Catholic priests and their supporters in earlier times.66 What Blackstone said of active Catholics in the eighteenth century seems now to be applied by modern governments to glorifiers of terrorism:

-While they acknowledge a foreign power, superior to the sovereignty of the kingdom, they cannot complain if the laws of that kingdom will not treat them upon the footing of good subjects…78
+While they acknowledge a foreign power, superior to the sovereignty of the kingdom, they cannot complain if the laws of that kingdom will not treat them upon the footing of good subjects …67

 Blackstone’s argument begs the question.
 No one should have to be a ‘good subject’ in order to enjoy the benefits of civil liberty.